examLing/examling/HOWTO.md

 **Example:**

-    Error in rexamsll:::validate_df(df) : No answer columns found
+    Error in examling:::validate_df(df) : No answer columns found

 ![](img/app_no_ans_col_found_00.png)

-`rexamsll` requires at least ONE column of the format “Ans#” in the sheet, or it will throw this error.
+`examling` requires at least ONE column of the format “Ans#” in the sheet, or it will throw this error.

-At the moment, `rexamsll` throws this error even if all questions are of the **string** type, meaning the columns are empty.
+At the moment, `examling` throws this error even if all questions are of the **string** type, meaning the columns are empty.
 In this case, just add a single “Ans1” column and leave it blank.